yamanekko/mruby-ev3rt-io/README.md

 ========

 IO, File module for mruby on TOPPERS/EV3RT.
-This library is based on iij/mruby-io.
+This library is ported version of iij/mruby-io.

 ## How to build

 In your build_config.rb, add:

 ```
-conf.gem github: => "yamanekko/mruby-ev3rt-io"
+conf.gem github: "yamanekko/mruby-ev3rt-io"
 ```